kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ```
 serve = dsl.ContainerOp(
     name='serve',
-    image='gcr.io/ml-pipeline/ml-pipeline-kubeflow-deployer:6ad2601ec7d04e842c212c50d5c78e548e12ddea',
+    image='gcr.io/ml-pipeline/ml-pipeline-kubeflow-deployer:\
+            7775692adf28d6f79098e76e839986c9ee55dd61',
     arguments=[
-        '--model-path', 'gs://kubeflow-sanche-testing-project',
+        '--model-export-path', model_export_dir,
         '--server-name', "mnist-service"
     ]
 ).apply(gcp.use_gcp_secret('user-gcp-sa'))
 serve.after(train)
 ```
-The `serve` component is slightly different from the `train` component.
+The `serve` component differs from the `train` component with respect to how long the service lasts.
 While `train` runs a single container and then exits, `serve` runs a container that launches long-lived resources in the cluster.

 The `ContainerOP` takes two arguments:

 * A path pointing to the location of your trained model.
 * A server name.

 The component creates a Kubeflow [`tf-serving`](https://github.com/kubeflow/kubeflow/tree/master/kubeflow/tf-serving) service within the cluster.
-This service lives on after the pipeline is complete.
+This service lives on after the pipeline has finished running.

 You can see the Dockerfile used to build this container in the [Kubeflow Pipelines repository](https://github.com/kubeflow/pipelines/blob/master/components/kubeflow/deployer/Dockerfile).